Skip to Content

 The classic fantasy books of the 20th century soon gave way to fantasy books by incredible Black authors, queer authors, and more; expanding the scope of this exciting genre.
 And so, here are some of the best fantasy books ever written, from the legendary epics that started it all to the modern fantasy books that are pushing the genre in bold new directions.

-The Best Classic Fantasy Books
+The Best Classic Fantasy Novels

 We are here defining “classic” fantasy books as anything written in the 20th century.
 These are the fantasy novels that have since become legend; the ones that have inspired countless readers and writers alike; the ones that have been adapted time and again.
 Some of this you will have loved and read; others you may not have.
 All are incredible.